We all have a myriad of interruptions throughout our day.

 A drawback of asynchronous communication is that people need to manage themselves efficiently and remain accountable with little direction.

 To empower your team to be independent, you need to have the systems that support that work.
-The most vital of which is to create a single source of truth for your organization.
+The most vital of which is to create a single source of truth for your organization with knowledge-base software.

 By using a tool like Notion, Asana, or Basecamp you can house everything that relates to your business — tasks, projects, SOP’s — under one roof.